Subedinfo/OP-WHMCS-sslpanel/README.md

-#  NOT MAINTAINED #
+# Important Notice #
-**The Openprovider WHMCS SSL Module is not actively maintained and may not be compatible with latest versions of WHMCS and PHP.
-Users are encouraged to fork and develop the current module to meet their needs.
-We plan to resume development of the module in the future, however we don't have an ETA at this point.**
+**The Openprovider WHMCS SSL Module is not actively maintained by OpenProvider**

+For this reason we have forked the repository and merged community contributions and some of our own.
+Currently this module **is working with PHP 8.2 and WHMCS 8.6**

 ### Openprovider WHMCS SSL Bundle ###